 - Remove the meats from the pot and cut into bite-sized pieces.
 Return to the pot, heat through and serve with cornbread or crusty bread and sparkling hard cider.

-Fabada Asturiana Variations
+Fabada Asturiana Notes and Variations

 - If you don’t have the exact meats called for, other pork cuts can be substituted: cured pork shoulder, pork belly, country smoked ham, smoked ham hocks, thick-sliced bacon, Italian sausages.
 You can also substitute Mexican chorizo, but the taste will be different.